Cohen the Barbarian: What do you think it means when people invent a dish like "Pig's Ear Soup?"

 Peasant: You're buying the seed for me, m'lord.

 Peasant: Also I'll need a new ox.
-Old Iacapo finally went into the pot last February.
+Old Iacapo finally went into the stew pot last February.

 Landlord: Buy you an Ox?!?!

-Peasant: And I am not even going to try farm that rock patch on the hill, let alone the swamp, m'lord.
+Peasant: Also I am not even going to try farm that rock patch on the hill, let alone the swamp, m'lord.

 Landlord (momentarily lost and flustered): Well what am I to do with them?